Squirtleiscool/microgrow/wp-content/updraft/plugins-old/rocket-maintenance-mode/readme.txt

 Maintenance mode or a coming soon page with progress bar and responsive layout.
 Simply enable the maintenance mode from the plugin settings and in few seconds you can put your site in maintenance mode.

 With a progress bar and countdown timer visitors will be informed about the time left till launch and you can collect their emails using built-in MailChimp integration.

-If you're in a rush and need <a href="https://comingsoonwp.com/themes/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme-rocket">100+ perfectly designed themes</a> for your coming soon page have a look at our <a href="https://comingsoonwp.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=readme-rocket">PRO version</a>.

-Increase 20-40% Sales & Interaction in Your Site with <a href="https://wordpress.org/plugins/notificationx/">NotificationX</a>!

 **Features**